 This is the bar that inspired the long-running NBC hit comedy series of the same name.
-In the early 1980s, producers selected this neighborhood pub, called the Bull & Finch, as the inspiration for the show, which starred Ted Danson.
+In the early 1980s, producers selected this neighborhood bar, called the Bull & Finch Pub, as the inspiration for the show, which starred Ted Danson.
 (The exterior is shown in the opening of each episode.)
-Founded in 1969 as a local neighborhood watering hole, it became a destination for tourists and the show’s fans.
-Menu items are named for various characters from the series—those finishing the Giant Norm Burger get their name on a hall of fame wall.
+Founded in 1969 as a neighborhood watering hole, it became a destination for tourists and the show’s fans.
+Menu items are named for various characters from the series—those finishing the giant Norm Burger get their name on a virtual hall of fame wall.
 The pub sells sweatshirts, T-shirts, glassware, caps, and bottle openers with the bar logo.
-Open daily from 11 am to midnight, but it’s 21+ after 10 pm.
+Open daily from 11 am to 10 pm.

 150 Bowdoin St.

 This pub, sitting in the shadow of the State House, was built in 1899 as a luxury hotel, featuring a rooftop garden and Boston’s first “passenger lift.”
 The hotel later became a men-only club favored by many of the city’s most prominent politicians and lobbyists.
 Rumor has it that President John F. Kennedy wrote his speeches by the fireplace while a Massachusetts US congressman, from 1947 to 1953.
 Serving burgers, sandwiches, pizzas, salads, and soups, as well as less traditional pub food, 21st Amendment is still popular with politicos, lobbyists, and local media, but it also attracts tourists and Beacon Hill residents.
 The pub’s name is a nod to the constitutional amendment that repealed Prohibition.

 Tip Tap Room